At Whole World Improv Theatre, we dare to offer an experience that has the potential to change everything.

 Chip started his training at the age of eight in Savannah Georgia at the Little Theatre Company.
 He has studied with the Armstrong Masquers and toured with Robinhood Players and Small Change Original Theatre Company.

-Emily Russell is a native Atlanta, Actress, Director, Producer and radical mother that radiates awesomeness.
+Emily Russell is a native Atlantan, Actress, Director, Producer and radical mother that radiates awesomeness.
 She has won lots of awards for her awesomeness including the funniest person in her house and best table manners.

 Joshua Rosethanl started at Whole World when he was 10-years-old and discovered not only that he loved improv, but that he also loved the theater.
 He is the co-founder of X Group, a weekly class program for neurodiverse children and teens.